 Creative Writing Faculty

-Christina Lazaridi holds a B.A. from Princeton University and an M.F.A. from Columbia University.
+Christina Lazaridi holds a BA (Honors) from Princeton University and and MFA (Honors) from Columbia’s Graduate Film Division.

 Rosa of Smyrna (2016)

 Coming Up Roses (2011)

 Into the Blue receives 2017 Berlinale Special Mention by the International Jury

 “Nobody’s Watching (Nadie Nos Mira) by Julia Solomonoff and Christian Lazaridi” — Read interview with Filmmaker Magazine

 Nobody’s Watching — Critic’s Pick | Film Forum